From structure mining to unsupervised exploration of atomic octahedral networks: Discussions

 From a computational perspective, our approach marries chemical intuition with geometry processing and the landscape of machine learning methods using object-centric representations \cite{Grohe2020}.
 The objects here refer to the atom-centered COs present in the source data, rather than the atoms reported from simulation or experiment.
 Because of this object focus, the outcome is highly interpretable.
-The present work motivates further developments in preprocessing methods that are compatible with specific, object-valued data.
-For example, existing approaches often require a symmetry-checking stage \cite{Ganose2019,Waroquiers2020} that becomes computationally expensive for large datasets of complex structures.
-This necessitates simpler procedures followed by data cleaning using chemical intuition, which produces noisier data (e.g. with missed or inaccurately identified coordination environments).
+The present work motivates further developments in efficient feature extraction methods.
+For example, existing approaches often require a symmetry-checking step \cite{Ganose2019,Waroquiers2020} that becomes computationally expensive for large datasets of complex structures.
+This necessitates simpler procedures followed by data cleaning using chemical intuition, which produces noisier data (e.g., with missed or inaccurately identified coordination environments).
 As such, the scalability of our approach is heavily dependent upon the efficiency and accuracy of coordination environment detection techniques.